eralpkor/todomvc/README.md

 # todomvc

 ## This is the master branch of todomvc
-###  As in Watch & Code digestions techniques (exercise), replaced all jQuery from the app.js
+###  As in Watch & Code digestion techniques (exercise), replaced all jQuery from the app.js

 ### This is the end result as of 6/16/19